Azure/CanadaPubSecALZ/docs/archetypes/logging.md

 ## Overview

 Centralized logging landing zone allows a common subscription for managing Log Analytics Workspace & Automation Account.
-This landing zone will be in the pubsecPlatform management group.
+This landing zone will be in the `pubsecPlatformManagement` management group.

 ![Archetype:  Central Logging](../media/architecture/archetype-logging.jpg)